nishant0820/Real-Time-Chat-Application/client/README.md

 ---

-For backend setup and full application documentation, see the main [README.md](../README.md) file.
+For backend setup and full application documentation, see the [Backend README.md](../server/README.md) file.
+For full application documentation, see the main [README.md](../README.md) file.